WuTheFWasThat/vimflowy/CONTRIBUTING.md

 Assets will be automatically recompiled when the source changes, and tests are automatically re-ran.

+Note that you may make new documents simply by visiting `http://localhost:8080/somedocumentname`

 #### RUN TESTS: ####

 Tests are run automatically.
 To get a more detailed report, run